hyteio/platform/hyte-runtime/src/main/resources/README.md

  1. Extract the 'hyte-runtime-<version>-unix.tgz' distribution file.
  2. Ensure additional instances of HYTE Runtime are shutdown to avoid port conflicts.
- 3. Run ./bin/start script
+ 3. Run ./bin/start
- 4. Open a browser to http://localhost:8888/console
+ 4. Open a browser to http://localhost:8181

  Stopping: